 In June 2018, Rawinia Higgins was appointed chairperson of Te Taura Whiri i te Reo Māori.
-She’s the first female and the first te reo Māori second-language speaker to hold the role, and during Te Wiki o te Reo Māori, she sat down with The Spinoff to talk about her life.
+She’s the first woman and the first te reo Māori second-language speaker to hold the role, and during Te Wiki o te Reo Māori, she sat down with The Spinoff to talk about her life.

 “You can’t do a haka without the language, otherwise it’s just a whole lot of gesturing… Some very weird gesturing.
 A fundamental of haka is the language, and people using that as a symbol of their national identity has allowed them to see that it’s just as relevant to anybody who’s from Aotearoa.”